-Jacob Tilley reviews Jay Roache’s 2012 film The Campaign, starring Will Ferrel and Zach Galifianakis.
+Jacob Tilley critically reviews Jay Roache’s 2012 American political satire, The Campaign, starring Will Ferrel and Zach Galifianakis.

 At first glance, you might think that satirising American politics would be easy.
 The gaffes are numerous.
 The candidates are preening, polished and preposterous.
 The Tea Party, Fox News, George Bush, Sarah Palin; the list goes on and on.
 As a fruit on the tree of parody, it seems ripe for the plucking.

 But then how do you conjure up something more ridiculous than a vice-presidential candidate that makes up her own words (to be fair ‘squirmish’ is a good one.
 The Bard himself would’ve been proud) and holds the Democratic People’s Republic of Korea amongst her allies?
 How do you out-nonsense a State Senator who believes homosexuality is on a par with bestiality?
 How do you create a character more out of touch with the common man than a presidential nominee who believes the windows on planes should open?
 The short answer is that you can’t.

 In The Campaign, Will Ferrell plays Cam Brady, an incumbent, Democratic Congressman from South Carolina with a Clinton-esque libido.
 Running for his fifth term unopposed, he mistakenly leaves a drunken voice message meant for one of his conquests on the answering machine of an extremely religious southern family.